metamaden/recountmethylation_instance/README.md

 Authors: Sean Maden, Abhi Nellore

 Set up and maintain an instance, or synchronization, of public DNAm arrays from the Gene Expression Omnibus (GEO).
+Workflow functions may be accessed using the provided snakemake `Snakefile` script.

 # Tutorial